MWI’s Forty-Hour Online Weekend Mediation Training

 Honors, Memberships, and Professional Activities

-- Distinguished Fellow and Executive Committee Board Member (President), Board of Governors – The International Academy of Mediators (IAM) (2013 – Present);
+- Distinguished Fellow and Executive Committee Board Member (Past President), Board of Governors – The International Academy of Mediators (IAM) (2013 – Present);

 - Appointed to serve as a member of the Massachusetts Supreme Judicial Court Standing Committee on Dispute Resolution and was Chair of the Qualifications Subcommittee (1999-2003);